 It’s really important, I am really worried about, not necessarily my mental health, but if I didn’t have contact with carers in the morning and the night then I would be worried as I would be too isolated.”

 In Philomena’s life, it is not just Independence Australia’s services that have helped to keep her connected.
 The One Voice choir of which she is heavily involved, was also able to move online.

 “People with lots of disabilities participate in the choir” she explains, “there’s around 80 regulars, choir happens on a Wednesday and there are usually around 50 online at the time the choir goes live, though often many others view the video after.”

 She further explained that the most recent clip had received more than 750 views, opening up the choir to more people than ever before.

 Get to know more of the people that your purchases have made a difference with.

-Inclusion in Education Starting out school, most kids are bright-eyed, nervous, and excited.
+Inclusion in Education by Chantel Bongiovanni.
+Starting out school, most kids are bright-eyed, nervous, and excited.
 There can be an apprehension of whether school will go well.
-When it’s a student with disability, those apprehensions might be slightly different.
-There could be questions...
+When it’s a student with disability, those apprehensions might be slightly...